Skip to content

 Early Return

 Sometimes you need to respond quickly to an incoming HTTP request, and then do other work after sending the response.
-This makes for snappier UIs for users, and some webhook platforms require responses within a couple seconds.
-We recommend accomplishing this today by using a queue.
+Some webhooks, like from Slack, require responses within a couple seconds, but you may need more time than that, ie if you’re building an LLM Slack bot.
+We recommend accomplishing this today by sending an unawaited HTTP request to a val which does the longer processing.

 early-returning.tsRun in Val Town ↗

-// Send off the relevant data a queue HTTP val.
+// Send off the relevant data to /process below.

 // This `fetch` is not awaited.